Guide To Finding Civil War Photographs

 Here’s the photography home page:

 The following are other collections that you may find useful.
 Many of these originated from the collections listed above, but may represent a theme.
-Of course, photographs are being catalogued and added to internet sites all the time, so it is always a good idea to preform a google search for your specific subject interest.
+Of course, photographs are being catalogued and added to internet sites all the time, so it is always a good idea to do a Google search for your specific subject interest.

 - Atlantic Photo Albums: http://www.theatlantic.com/photo/2012/02/the-civil-war-part-1-the-places/100241